With the knowledge of color psychology, you’ll be able to talk about your brand more visually appealingly.

 Brands and their color significance

-According to a study called Impact of Color in types of marketing, researchers have found approximately 90% of judgments made about products is based on color alone.
+According to a study called Impact of Color in marketing, researchers have found approximately 90% of judgments made about products is based on color alone.

 Let’s talk about “Apple.”
 They are a pro-white color to show a clean and simple design.
 Every brand chooses colors in accordance with what compliances with their product and target customers.